Hong Kong Sevens

 The very first Hong Kong Sevens tournament was held in 1976 and was one of the first rugby tournaments to attract commercial sponsorship.
 Today the event draws fans from around the globe, all descending on Hong Kong to witness thrilling rugby action and to enjoy the all-night festivities.

-Our 2018 Hong Kong Sevens packages make it easy for local fans to enjoy the spectacular rugby for which the tournament is known.
+Our Hong Kong Sevens packages make it easy for local fans to enjoy the spectacular rugby for which the tournament is known.
 Book only your accommodation and your weekend ticket access, or upgrade your option to include your international flights, transfers and additional hospitality while in Hong Kong.
-Bring your wigs, your capes and your facepaint; tickets to the 2018 Hong Kong Sevens will be snapped up fast, and you will want to ensure you are part of the action.
-Fill out our easy enquiry form on this page, and one of our consultants will be in touch soon to assist you with your travel arrangements.
+Bring your wigs, your capes and your facepaint; tickets to the 2019 Hong Kong Sevens will be snapped up fast, and you will want to ensure you are part of the action.
+Register now and you'll be the first to know when tickets are released!

 Hong Kong’s unique history and modern outlook make it a fascinating destination on a travel itinerary to the East.
 As an autonomous territory on the Pearl River Delta of China, Hong Kong is also the fourth most populated sovereign territory in the world.
 This tiny state has been a British Colony, was occupied by Japan during World War II, and had its sovereignty transferred from China in 1997, making it a culturally-rich nation.
 Hong Kong - the name of which is believed to mean ‘Fragrant Harbour’ in Cantonese, and which refers to the incense stored near the docks for export - has also been called ‘The Pearl of the Orient’ and Asia’s World City’.
 Tourists flock to Hong Kong for many reasons: sporting events, shopping, culinary experiences and its unique Chinese culture.
 It is not unusual to watch sailors aboard an authentic dragon boat float by, while tempting top-of-the-range gadgets beckon from a nearby bazaar.
 Make sure you spend time exploring the Mong Kok markets at Kowloon, visiting Po Lin Monastery in Lantau and enjoying a turn on the Peak Tram in the central district.